Concert tickets then vs now: how prices really compare

 In 1964, Bob Dylan embarked on his Still On the Road Tour (pictured), playing huge venues across America.

-The landmark trek marked the folk music star's transition into more rock-orientated music, during which he performed songs that later became classics, such as Mr. Tambourine Man and The Times They Are A-Changin'.
+The landmark trek marked the folk music star's transition into more rock-oriented music, during which he performed songs that later became classics, such as Mr. Tambourine Man and The Times They Are A-Changin'.

 Bob Dylan now: up to $580 (£444)

 Bob Dylan kicked off his Rough and Rowdy Ways Tour in 2021.
-By the time it wrapped in April, Dylan had performed 231 across the globe.
+By the time it wrapped in April of this year, Dylan had performed more than 240 times at venues across the globe.

-However, witnessing the music legend perform his biggest hits live doesn't come cheap.
-According to British magazine RadioTimes, tickets for the 2024 UK leg of the tour ranged from $99 (£75) to $259 (£198), depending on the seat, venue, and location.
+However, witnessing the music legend perform his biggest hits live wasn't cheap.
+According to British magazine RadioTimes, tickets for the 2024 UK leg of the tour ranged from $99 (£75) to $259 (£198), depending on the seat, venue and location.
 Meanwhile, tickets for the US leg tended to start around the $100 (£76) mark, with VIP packages retailing for up to $580 (£444).

 Stevie Nicks then: $43 (£33)